mrluan102/DO/README.md

 Example of moving OS from other host
 ----------------------------------------
-1. Turn both hosts to boot into ramdisk (stage 1 at "Example of shrinking root filesystem") 2A.
-Create new filesystem on /dev/sda1 and rsync all files from source host to destination host 2B.
-Or dd all partitition from source to destination host
+1. Turn both hosts to boot into ramdisk (stage 1 at "Example of shrinking root filesystem")
+2. A: Create new filesystem on /dev/sda1 and rsync all files from source host to destination host
+2. B: Or dd all partitition from source to destination host
 3. Update grub as in stage 3 at "Example of shrinking root filesystem"